-Also known as “duck plague” or “Peste du canard” is a condition caused by a Herpes virus; it is highly contagious and mortal; it affects ducks of more than five weeks mainly.
-Susceptible birds develop symptoms of severe diarrhea sometimes with blood.
+Also known as “duck plague” or “Peste du canard” is a condition caused by a Herpes virus; it is highly contagious and lethal; it mainly affects ducks of more than five weeks of age.
+Susceptible birds develop symptoms of severe diarrhea, sometimes with blood.

 Common findings at necropsies are mainly hemorrhagic plaques in the esophagus and intestine.

 It is a highly contagious viral disease that affects young ducks mainly between 1 and 28 days.
 The younger the birds are, the more susceptible they are to the disease.
-It is very rare that it occurs in birds older than 30 days.
+It is very rare to occur in birds older than 30 days.
 Dissemination in the flock is very fast.

 It can often affect 90% of birds in a fairly short period.

-Disease prevention is quite successful by vaccinating the breeders with an attenuated active (live) viral vaccine that induces protective maternal antibodies to the progeny.
+Disease prevention is quite successful by vaccinating the breeders with an attenuated active (live) viral vaccine that induces protective maternal antibodies in the progeny.